AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 - The confirmation prompt would require users to key in a **case-sensitive** `Y` into the *Command Box* for the command to be executed.
 - Any other given value would cause the `clear` command to be cancelled and would be stated in the *Command Result Box* and prevents accidental deletion of the entire data.

-### 8. Notify user if data file is invalid
+### 8. Notify the user if the data file is invalid
 **Current Implementation**:

 - No error message is displayed to the user when this occurs and users are not informed of the data loss.
-- If new state changing command is made when the data file is invalid, the data file will be overwritten.
+- If a command is executed when the data file is invalid, the data file will be overwritten.

 **Proposed Enhancement**:

 - Display a message in the *Command Result Box* if the data file cannot be parsed on startup.
 - For example, `Data file (<file_location>) could not be loaded!` will be shown in the *Command Result Box* when the data file is invalid, where `file_location` is the location of the current referenced data file, so the user can modify it accordingly.
-- A new backup file, which is a copy of current invalid data file, will be automatically created.
+- A new backup file, which is a copy of the current invalid data file, will be automatically created.

 --------------------------------------------------------------------------------------------------------------------